Whoaa512/starred/README.md

 ## JavaScript

-- [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - snapDOM captures DOM nodes as images with exceptional speed avoiding bottlenecks and long tasks.
+- [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - snapDOM captures DOM nodes as images with exceptional speed and accuracy.
 - [matthewp/views-the-hard-way](https://github.com/matthewp/views-the-hard-way) - JavaScript views; done as painfully as possible
 - [satellitecomponent/Neurite](https://github.com/satellitecomponent/Neurite) - Fractal Graph-of-Thought.
 Rhizomatic Mind-Mapping for Ai-Agents, Web-Links, Notes, and Code.
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.